ezzabuzaid/blog/src/content/blog/rxjs-typeahead.md

 _Note: I'm using TypeScript primarily for clarity in showing what options are available through types.
 You're free to omit them, but if you do want to use types, I'd suggest opting for a framework that has built-in TypeScript support._

+## Typeahead Operator

-You'll write a custom operator that will take an object with the following properties:
+You'll write a custom operator that will take an object with the following properties:§

 ### Options Interface